top of page

 (Anhalt, Cortez, & Bennett, 2018)

 Mathematical modeling tasks can take many forms, with differing levels of freedom for student choices.
 The tasks can be completely created by students, with the teacher ensuring that an appropriate question is developed, or they can be highly developed by the teacher, providing limited room for student choice.
-Teachers can also choose to provide opportunities for students to experience the entire modeling process, or just a portion of it (for more info see atomistic and holistic tasks below).
+Teachers can also choose to provide opportunities for students to experience the entire modeling process, or just a portion of it.

 Teachers Provide: